minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 keypoints to be workable.
 - Accuracy is pretty low.

-# IV.
+## IV.
 Conclusion

 Based on my experience, while recent improvement for top-down methods is negligible, there is a great deal of space for bottom-up approach to enhance, including accuracy and tracking ability.
 This is the issue that my team and I aim to tackle in the next stage.

-# V. Reference:
+## V. Reference

 1. [OpenPose: Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/pdf/1812.08008)
 2. [Lightweight Network Architecture for Real-Time Action Recognition](https://arxiv.org/pdf/1905.08711)